Latest Base Rates (BR), Base Lending Rates (BLR), and Indicative Effective Lending Rates (Indicative) of Financial Institutions.

 Indicative Effective Lending Rate

-This rate refers to the indicative annual effective lending rate required by BNM from FIs with the following criteria
+This rate refers to the indicative annual effective lending rate required by Bank Negara Malaysia (BNM) from FIs with the following criteria

 - Standard 30-year housing loan/home financing product